-- The first half of the presentation should be a general introduction to familiarize the viewers with the field of your research.
-Beware that the audience, including the evaluating experts, has various research background. - The other half of the presentation should be on the particular topic. - Select only major points of your work and present them clearly.
-Consider the number of your slides.
-Your audience cannot absorb more within 12 minutes. - Use illustrating cartoons and simple figures to ensure comprehensibility. - Use keywords and short comments on your slides.
+- The first half of the presentation should be a general introduction to familiarize the audience with the field of your research.
+Beware that the audience has various research background. - The second half of the presentation should focus on your topic. - Select only major points of your work and present them clearly. - Use illustrating cartoons and simple figures to ensure comprehensibility. - Use keywords and short comments on your slides.
 Avoid long texts. - Plot clear diagrams with understandable labels.
-Avoid overcrowded graphics with long legends. - Clearly state your conclusion, what hypotheses were proved, or what was improved.
+Avoid overcrowded graphics with long legends. - Clearly state your conclusion, what hypotheses were proved or what was improved by your research.